 For information on receiving other types of test credit such as European National Exams like the French Baccalaureate or GCE A-Level, please contact the Weinberg College of Arts and Sciences Office of Undergraduate Studies at (847) 491-7560, or bring a copy of your score report to 1922 Sheridan Road.

-Fall registration for incoming transfer students will occur August 16 through 23.
+Fall registration for incoming transfer students will occur in the third week of August.
 Appointment times will be visible on CAESAR by the prior week.
-Fall registration for incoming first year students will occur September 9 and 10.
+Fall registration for incoming first year students will occur in September.
 Appointment times will be visible in CAESAR in early August.
 Peer advisers can assist you with navigating CAESAR, and students will meet with academic advisors and receive guidance from peer advisers prior to registration.

 The registrar’s office maintains the university academic calendar.